This page is full of useful information to help you. We’re looking forward to having you come and train with us.

-- Never ever speak bad about the Thailand Royal Family or mistreat an picture of the King (including Thai Baht bills).
+Never ever speak bad about the Thailand Royal Family or mistreat a picture of the King (including Thai Baht bills).
 Expect to stand up in movie theaters before the movie begins to pay respect for the King of Thailand.

 Muay Thai Fights